 A composite 20 on the ACT will satisfy the reading requirement only.

 If a nurse aide is in good standing with no findings of abuse, neglect or theft and has not worked for pay in the nursing-related services for 12 consecutive months or more, he/she may be able to re-certify by either retraining and testing or testing only.
-Please visit nurseaidetesting.com for recertification details.
+Visit nurseaidetesting.com for recertification details.

 Yes, as long as you meet the requirements set forth by the Illinois Department of Public Health.